timephy/frust-web/README.md

 # frustrated-physicists-frontend

-A website for fellow Physics students at TUM to show their frustration.
+A website for fellow Physics students at [TUM](https://www.tum.de) to share their frustration and motivate another.

 _This project is just for fun._

-Please make use of the `Add to Home Screen` feature.
+Please feel free to make use of the `Add to Home Screen` feature.

 ## To our fellow students